xles/augustus/README.md

 Usage: gusto [options] <command> [<args>].

 Available commands:
    add         Adds new entry to
-   rm      Remove an entry from
-   edit    Alters an entry in
-   list    Lists entries in
-   build   Generates the static pages. help    Prints this help file.
+   rm          Remove an entry from edit        Alters an entry in list        Lists entries in build       Generates the static pages. configure   List and set configuration options. help        Prints this help file.

 Build options:
    -f   Forced build.
 Re-generates all pages regardless of checksum.